Lily Collins Looks Exactly Like Audrey Hepburn In 'Emily In Paris'

 With Skin Care, Consistency Is Key

-Payne started by misting Quantum Botanika Herbal Water on Collins' face before mixing the brand's hydrating gel with a few drops of facial oil and thoroughly massaging the cocktail into her skin.
-(The line is from London-based facialist Nataliya Robinson and available in the U.K.) She prepped her lips with the brand's lip balm, smoothed Collagena Hydrogel Patches (you'll find them at French pharmacies) under her eyes, and then got to work on her makeup.
+Payen started by misting Quantum Botanika Herbal Water on Collins' face before mixing the brand's hydrating gel with a few drops of facial oil and thoroughly massaging the cocktail into her skin.
+(The line is from London-based facialist Nataliya Robinson and available in the U.K.) She prepped her lips with the brand's lip balm, smoothed Collagena Hydrogel Patches (you'll find them at French pharmacies or on Amazon) under her eyes, and then got to work on her makeup.

+According to Payen, the beauty look in Paris shifts once the sun sets on the Seine.
+"French-girl beauty is effortless during the daytime, but a bit more sophisticated in the evening.
+French girls always like to highlight [their] lips or eyes for a party — rarely both at the same time!" says Payen.

 Advertisement

-While Emily is most frequently seen wearing rosy-nude lips (a winning combo of Charlotte Tilbury Lip Cheat in Pillow Talk and MAC Velvet Teddy Lipstick), Payne says that her secret to a flawless red evening lip is as much about the colour (she used Pat McGrath Matte Trance Lipstick in Obsessed) as it is the prep.
-"I applied a lip patch by Collagena before the lipstick to hydrate the lips," says Payne.
+While Emily is most frequently seen wearing rosy-nude lips (a winning combo of Charlotte Tilbury Lip Cheat in Pillow Talk and MAC Velvet Teddy Lipstick), Payen says that her secret to a flawless red evening lip is as much about the color (she used Pat McGrath Matte Trance Lipstick in Obsessed) as it is the prep.
+"I applied a lip patch by Collagena before the lipstick to hydrate the lips," says Payen.

 shop 9 products